(Turning Red arrives on Disney Plus on March 11th)

 Then there’s the point of view.
 This is a decidedly feminine film.
 Men are tangential to the whole thing.
 In a refreshing change of pace, they’re defined by their relationships with the women.
 Such eloquent subversions comfort me.

 More than that, Turning Red is unashamed of itself.
-There’s no pleasing two sides here.
+There are no pleasing two sides here.
 There are no sides.
 Like Mei, it’s a film comfortably happy with itself and doesn’t care who knows it.
 Some will quake at its openness to discuss everything that teenhood brings.
 The horniness, periods, and anxiety.
 It’s an unsanitized celebration of that messiness, and it’s glorious.

 Led by a revelatory Rosalie Chiang as Mei, the cast is brilliant down the line.
 Sandra Oh in particular gives a beautiful performance as the overbearing, but well-meaning, Ming.
 Their relationship forms the core of Turning Red, and Shi handles it expertly.
 They both see something of themselves in the other, and it’s terrifying.
 Ming fears her daughter will make the kinds of mistakes; Mei can’t wait to figure those out for herself.